rcg4u/wp-windy/README.md

 The settings page allows you to:
 - Set the latitude and longitude for the map's location.
 - Choose the temperature units (Celsius or Fahrenheit).
+- Select the radar type to display.
 - Use the "Use Current Location" button to auto-fill your coordinates based on your browser's geolocation.

 ## Changelog
 ### Version 1.1
 - Added shortcode support for embedding the map on pages or posts.
 - Improved settings page with geolocation support.
+- Added radar type configuration.
+- Added option to show or hide the shortcode on the settings page.

 ### Version 1.0
 - Initial release with configurable latitude, longitude, and temperature units.